Central Research Operations Guidance for Research Planning and Continuity

 Temporary Policy: University of Utah Temporary policy on Human Subjects Research Related Visits During COVID-19 Outbreak,

-- Participant research visits must be performed remotely (i.e., by phone, Zoom, or other means) whenever possible.
+- Participant research visits should be performed remotely (i.e., by phone, Zoom, or other means) whenever possible.

-- Research visits that cannot be performed remotely or in conjunction with a clinical visit and are essential to a participant's health and/or well-being may be performed in person.
+- Research visits may be performed in person.
 The visit should be accomplished outside University Hospital and Clinics in research compliant facilities if possible.
 Otherwise, participants should be made aware of how to access the University Hospital and Clinics facility for the visit, and provided with information about the current COVID-19 pandemic and how to reduce their risk of infection.

 - For necessary in-person visits we encourage visits to be relocated from University Hospitals and Clinics to research compliant space on campus.
 Please contact Nurse Manager Michelle Adams if you need assistance relocating your study activities from a clinical area of the UU Hospitals and Clinics to the Clinical Services Core of the CCTS, 421 Wakara.
 If you have questions about clinical research, please contact the CCTS at Dixie.Thompson@hsc.utah.edu.